Panel Discussion – FOCUS [Fellowship Of Communicators Uniting Socially]

 There are many places to go for someone to critique your work.
 There are camera clubs, workshops, and seminars where photographers will give you some of their time.

 The expectation of a private consultation where you get career advice is something you should be willing to pay.
-But, on the other hand, free advice is often worth what you pay for it.
+On the other hand, free advice is often worth what you pay for.

-It would be great to spend half an hour each week having coffee with Malcolm Gladwell, Seth Godin, or Jeffery Gitomer for free.
+Spending half an hour each week having free coffee with Malcolm Gladwell, Seth Godin, or Jeffery Gitomer would be great.
 You know this might happen to a couple of people, and they are likely already good friends with them.

-Good mentors are hard to come by, and getting good advice that can save you time and money in your career is worth every penny.
+Good mentors are hard to come by, and getting good advice to save you time and money in your career is worth every penny.

-Unless the person you contact is on staff with a regular salary, they make their living through photographyshooting or consulting.
+Unless the person you contact is on staff with a regular salary, they make their living through photography—shooting or consulting.

-Good mentors have connections that alone can change your life forever.
+Good mentors have connections that can change your life forever.
 For example, a few years ago, I had a young college student about to graduate from school ask me for an internship.
-We talked for a while, and the next day she sent me a thank you note for taking the time to speak with her.
+We talked for a while, and the next day, she sent me a thank-you note for taking the time to speak with her.
 She also thanked me for some particular points from our conversation.

 I was impressed with her character.
-But unfortunately, I was not in a position to pay her at the time, and I let her know I would give her time to ask any questions each week.
-So she went with me just about everywhere for about two months.
+Unfortunately, I could not pay her then, and I let her know I would give her time to ask any questions each week.
+So she went with me everywhere for about two months.

 My client Chick-fil-A was as impressed with her as I was and offered her a job as a writer.